cbielow/PTXQC/inst/examples/README.md

 following accession numbers: [PXD003133 (MBR)] [1], [PXD003134 (Myco)] [2], and [PXD000427 (TMT)] [3].
 This data corresponds to the MaxQuant data used in the publication.

-The 'PTXQC-Basic_Guide_for_R_users' vignette has R code snippets to automatically download the data.
-If you are not an R person and have Windows as operating system, just download the zip files from the PRIDE link above, and run PTXQC via drag'n'drop (as described in the 'PTXQC-DragNDrop' vignette).
+The [PTXQC-Basic_Guide_for_R_users] [4] vignette has R code snippets to automatically download the data.
+If you are not an R person and have Windows as operating system, just download the zip files from the PRIDE link above, and run PTXQC via drag'n'drop (as described in the [PTXQC-DragNDrop] [5] vignette).

 ## Report Layout